Albanian Airlines: Privatisation

-Albanian Airlines was privatised in the same year and sold to Kuwait-based M.A.
+Albanian Airlines was privatised in that same year and sold to Kuwait-based M.A.
 Kharafi & Sons Group.
+It relaunched scheduled operations on 1 October 1995 with a single Airbus A320 aircraft leased from Shorouk Air of Egypt.
+The airline was restructured in 1997 and expanded its regular flights to various European destinations.
+Seasonal flights were also operated to tourist destinations on the Red Sea.

-As a result, it was restructured in 1997 when its operations were based on a single Airbus A320 aircraft leased from Shorouk Air of Egypt.
-By 2001, it operated a fleet of four Tupolev Tu-134 aircraft on scheduled services from Tirana to Bologna, Frankfurt, Istanbul, Pristina, Rome and Zürich.
-In July 2001, Albanian Airlines started upgrading its fleet by gradually removing its Tupolev aircraft and acquired its first BAe 146.
-Two more BAe 146 were added in 2003 and 2004.
-This upgrading process allowed the company to expand to new strategic markets, such as Belgium and Germany.
+By 2001, the air carrier operated a fleet of four Tupolev Tu-134 aircraft on scheduled services from Tirana to Bologna, Frankfurt, Istanbul, Pristina, Rome and Zürich.
+In July 2001, Albanian Airlines started upgrading its fleet by gradually removing Tupolevs and acquired the first BAe 146 regional jetliner.
+Two more BAe 146s were added in 2003 and 2004.
+This upgrading process allowed the company to expand to new important markets, such as Belgium and Germany.